 IV.
 Create New Year-1 Classes

-The last step to transition 2-year programmes is to create new Year-1 classes.
+The last step to transitioning 2-year programmes is to create new Year-1 classes.

-- Navigate to Classes > See all Classes > Bulk Import Classes
+- Navigate to Classes > See all Classes > Classes Manager > Import Classes

 - Select your programme (Diploma or IGCSEs)

-- To re-import the year-1 classes from the previous year, open the Excel export from Step 2 (see below).
+- To re-import the year-1 classes from the previous year, open the CSV export from Step 2.

-4. Add or remove classes as needed to match the set up for the incoming Year-1 classes.
+- Add or remove classes as needed to match the set-up for the incoming Year-1 classes.
 Be sure that all required fields are added: Year, Subject Group, Subject, Level.
 Class ID is not required but is strongly recommended.

-5. Once all class data has been added, save the file as CSV format and upload via the Import Classes page.
+- Once all class data has been added, save the file in CSV format and upload it via the Import Classes page.

 If you prefer not to re-import the previous year's Year-1 classes, you can also create new classes from scratch by following our guide on importing classes: